What is an Agile Workflow and How to Build One

 However, product backlogs can be more general and don’t apply to the software industry alone.

 On a grander scale, product backlogs are simply lists of all tasks and requirements needed to complete a project, and they are used in many industries from manufacturing and marketing to law, medicine, and more.
 Once you have an idea of what your backlog looks like, you can then plan your sprints.
+One method to achieve efficient sprint planning could be to use an online planning poker tool to collaboratively estimate the team effort required for each task.

 Plan the Iterations